Mike Spencer

-Michael Spencer is an English record producer and recording engineer, who has worked with pop acts ranging from Newton Faulkner to Emeli Sandé.
-Many of his productions have achieved platinum certification, and have won MOBO and Brit Awards, as well as being nominated for Mercury Prizes.
+Michael Spencer is an English record producer and recording engineer.
+He has worked with various pop acts, including Newton Faulkner, Jamiroquai, John Newman, Ellie Goulding, Alex Clare, and Emeli Sandé, among others.
+Many of his productions have received platinum certifications or higher by the British Phonographic Industry (BPI) or Recording Industry Association of America (RIAA), in addition to having won MOBO and Brit Awards, as well as Mercury Prize nominations.